RSE-Sheffield/RSE-Sheffield.github.io/pages/training/fair4rs/index.md

 * [Packaging](#packaging)
 * [Publishing a software paper in JOSS](#publishing-a-software-paper-in-joss)

-#### Better software for better research: Introduction to the FAIR training program
+#### Better software for better research: Introduction to the FAIR training programme

 **22nd October 2024, LunchBytes talk, 12pm, online**

-In this introduction session we will try to understand what the FAIR principles are and why they have emerged.
-We will then introduce some actions on how to apply them to software and present a global review of the training program.
+In this introductory session we will try to understand what the FAIR principles are and why they have emerged.
+We will then introduce some actions on how to apply them to software and present a global review of the training programme.

 #### Software lifecycle planning